User | Login

 MaxxDry Glove, Boot and Shoe Dryer ports

-They claim that this dryer is suitable for a wide range of items, including wet shoes, boots, football boots and gloves made from leather, PVC, rubber, neoprene, canvas, synthetics, cloth, fleece, felt, and microfibers.
-They say its gentle heat setting makes it appropriate for drying leather footwear, as it minimises the risk of leather cracking due to excessive heat.
+They claim that this dryer is suitable for a wide range of items, including wet shoes, boots, football boots and gloves made from leather, PVC, rubber, neoprene, canvas, synthetics, cloth, fleece, felt, and microfibres.
+They say its gentle heat setting makes it suitable for drying leather footwear, as it minimises the risk of leather cracking from excessive heat.
 The device's design ensures that moisture is effectively eliminated, preventing the growth of odour-causing bacteria and extending the lifespan of the items.

-This one costs almost twice the price of the other boot dryers on this list, around £59, but if you have more items that need drying quickly and often have wet boots and shoes, this is worth it as you can dry two pairs at once.
+This one costs almost twice as much as the other boot dryers on this list, around £59, but if you have more items that need drying quickly and often have wet boots and shoes, this is worth it, as you can dry two pairs at once.
 They claim it can dry up to four items using the heated air and fan in about an hour.
 Whilst my very wet, non-waterproof hiking boots and gloves didn't dry in the hour claimed, they were comfortably dry within two hours.
-The extra drying prongs also allowed my gloves to be dried simultaneously as my boots or two pairs of gloves at once.
+The extra drying prongs also allowed my gloves to be dried simultaneously with my boots or two pairs of gloves at once.

 Pros: